Sharmisha9/NLP-Project/Documentation.md

 # To install the required Python libraries, run the following command in your terminal: pip install numpy pandas matplotlib seaborn tensorflow

 # Download the datasets from [https://www.kaggle.com/datasets/abhinavmoudgil95/short-jokes].
-Input data format is csv.
+Input data format is csv format.
-# My project has two dataset csv files - jokes.csv has 231657 rows and shortjokes.csv has 100000 rows.
-Based on your computational resources choose the specific dataset.

 # Executing the Notebooks
 EDA.ipynb: Run all cells sequentially to perform the exploratory data analysis.
 Adjust parameters in the cells if necessary to suit your data specifics.